vahidAK/PatMat/README.md

                         than this option.
 Default is >=7.
   --mapping_quality MAPPING_QUALITY, -mq MAPPING_QUALITY
-                        An integer value to specify thereshold for filtering reads based om mapping quality.
+                        An integer value to specify thereshold for filtering reads based on mapping quality.
 Default is >=20 --min_variant MIN_VARIANT, -mv MIN_VARIANT
-                        minimum number of phased variants must a read have to be phased.
+                        Minimum number of phased variants must a read have to be phased.
 Default= 1.
 Note that if you also provide WhatsHap phased vcf file this option will be also used to correct phased-block switches using Strand-seq